Spinners/Spin.Swift/README.md

 }
 ```

-**\\.isPaused** is a keypath designating a sub state of the state, and **.toggle** is the event to emit when the toggle is changed.
+**\\.isPaused** is a keypath which designates a sub state of the state, and **.toggle** is the event to emit when the toggle is changed.

 # Demo applications

-In the Spinners organization, You can find 2 demo applications demonstrating the usage of Spin with RxSwift, ReactiveSwift and Combine.
+In the Spinners organization, you can find 2 demo applications demonstrating the usage of Spin with RxSwift, ReactiveSwift, and Combine.

 * A basic counter application: [UIKit version](https://github.com/Spinners/Spin.UIKit.Demo.Basic) and [SwiftUI version](https://github.com/Spinners/Spin.SwiftUI.Demo.Basic)
 * A more advanced “network based” application using dependency injection and a coordinator pattern (UIKit): [UIKit version](https://github.com/Spinners/Spin.UIKit.Demo) and [SwiftUI version](https://github.com/Spinners/Spin.SwiftUI.Demo)